andrewstuart/vim-kubernetes/README.md

 # vim-kubernetes

-For now, this simply provides a few snippets for UltiSnips
+This package provides a few snippets for kubernetes YAML files, as well as a quick integration to essentially run `:!kubectl apply -f %`, via the `KubeApply` command.

 # TODO
 - kubectl integration